How do I fix a broken laptop key or put it back on?

-Notice: Before removing any of the keyboard keys make sure the computer is turned off or at the very least locked so no keys pressed will cause an open program from doing something you may not want to happen.
+Notice: Before removing any of the keyboard keys make sure the computer is turned off or at the very least locked so nothing is mistakenly typed that causes other problems.

 A laptop keyboard is designed differently than a traditional desktop keyboard.
 Unlike a desktop keyboard each of the keys on a laptop keyboard will often have three components: the keycap, key pad, and the key retainer as shown in the picture to the right.

 The keycap is the actual key that has two slots in the top of the key and two clips in the bottom or middle of the key.
 Each of these is what hold the key in place and is what helps the key from falling off the keyboard.

 If the keycap is loose but still attached to the laptop computer it can often be fixed by pressing down on the keycap.
 If it's able to re-attach you should hear a snap while pressing the key down.
 If this does not fix the issue we suggest removing the key so it can be re-attached.

 Note: If a key, keycap, key pad, or retainer is physically broken or missing you will need a replacement.

 If you're just having difficulty putting the key back onto the laptop follow the steps below.
 If you're trying to put the spacebar key back on skip to spacebar steps.

 1. Start first by inserting the key retainer into the laptop.
 If you have a key pad like that shown in the above picture we suggest putting it in after the retainer is in place to make things easier.
 Once the pad is inserted it should lie flat and be able to bend like shown in the picture below.

 Tip: If you're not sure what direction the laptop key retainer goes remove one of the other keys that surrounds it and examine how the retainer is positioned and copy it for the key you're fixing.